-Admission to the Emory University School of Medicine Genetic Counseling Training Program involves two major components, submission of the application and completion of an in-person interview.
+Admission to the Emory University School of Medicine Genetic Counseling Training Program involves two major components, completion of the application and an in-person interview.

-Acceptance will be based on a variety of factors including academic preparedness (GPA and GRE scores), personal references, a written narrative statement, demonstration of previous exposure to the field of genetic counseling, experience with patient care and supportive counseling, and the interview process.
+Acceptance decisions are based on a variety of factors including academic preparedness (GPA and GRE scores), personal references, a written narrative statement, demonstration of previous exposure to the field of genetic counseling, experience with patient care and supportive counseling, and the interview process.